helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 **
 **

-## Section 9.4: Phosporylation of alcohols
+##  9.4: Phosporylation of alcohols

 A broad family of enzymes called **kinases** catalyze transfer of a phosphate group from ATP to an alcohol acceptor.
 Mechanistically, the